Discover Tawhero Suburb: A Community-Centric Jewel in Southern Whanganui

-- Tawhero features a diverse community, with a population growth of 14.6% since 2013 and a rich cultural tapestry reflecting various backgrounds.
+• Tawhero boasts a diverse community, with a population growth of 14.6% since 2013, showcasing a vibrant mix of cultural backgrounds within Whanganui.

 Location and Geography of Tawhero